-- 5. Next press the on/off enter OP button. - A number will appear on your display (i.e., 50).
+- 5. Next press the 2 button. - 6.
+A number will appear on your display (i.e., 50).
 Press the up or down arrow to increase or decrease the contrast of the Edge. - 7.
-Press on/off enter Or button to accept the new contrast value. - To return to the measurement view screen, press the down arrow and press the on/off/enter button.
+Press 2 button to accept the new contrast value. - 8.
+To return to the measurement view screen, press the down arrow until the Checkmark (Exit) icon is selected and press the OP button.

-Running studies
+Running Studies

-With a couple pushes on the keypad buttons, you will be running and viewing your study (ies).
-Following your study (ies), you can load the data/files into DMS to manipulate, analyze, save, and create reports (See Chapter 5 for viewing your logged data in DMS).
+With a couple pushes on the keypad buttons, you will be running and viewing your studies.
+After you're done recording studies, you can load the study data into DMS to manipulate, analyze, save, and create reports.
+(See Chapter 5 for viewing your logged data in DMS).

-Starting a run
+Starting a Run

-- How to run a noise study - 1.
-If your dosimeter is turned off, press the on/off enter OP button to power on. - 2.
-Press and hold the run/stop 🔽 button. - A 3, 2, 1 countdown will appear. - 3.
-When running, the following will appear: - A run indicator will appear on the top-right side. - The LED indicator will flash green (unless you disabled this in DMS.)
+How to run a noise study

+- 1. If your dosimeter is turned off, press the OP button to power on. - 2.
+Press and hold the D button. - > A 3, 2, 1 countdown will appear. - 3.
+When running, the following will appear: - > A run indicator will appear on the top-right side. - > The LED indicator will flash green (unless you disabled this in DMS).